Upland Bird Hunting

 If you are booking a fall hunt (September-December), all balances must be paid by September 1st.
 Winter hunts (January-March) must be paid in full 60 days before the scheduled hunt.
-A processing fee of 10% of your total booking will be charged when canceling.
-If canceling after September 1st (fall hunts) and less than 60 days (winter hunts), your entire deposit will be lost.
-If someone in your original booking does not show, you will be charged the full amount for original amount booked.
+A process fee of 10% of your total booking will be charged when canceling.
+If cancelling after September 1st (fall hunts) and less than 60 days (winter hunts), your entire deposit will be lost.
+If someone in our original booking does not show, you will be charged the full amount, for original amount booked.
 These policies will help us provide you better service.

-Lambert-St. Louis International Airport, located in St. Louis, Missouri, is the nearest major airport.
+Lambert St. Louis International Airport is the closest major airport.
 For private planes, Quincy and Pittsfield airports are the closest.
 Visit our directions page for directions for driving to the lodge.

 Use the following list as an upland bird hunting checklist when packing for your stay at Heartland Lodge.